phoenixsite/django-latch2/docs/settings.rst

 Settings
 ========

-In order to start using ``django-latch2`` in your Django project, you need to set up some settings in your `settings module <https://docs.djangoproject.com/en/5.2/topics/settings/>`_.
+In order to start using ``django-latch`` in your Django project, you need to set up some settings in your `settings module <https://docs.djangoproject.com/en/5.2/topics/settings/>`_.
 Other settings are optional and their default value may be enough for your needs, but it is also recommended reading what those are about.